 Building robust and secured solutions for Smart City and Industry 4.0 requires IoT, Edge AND Cloud

-While working with Eduardo Quiñones, Senior Researcher at Barcelona Supercomputing Center on a successful H2020 project proposal (expect some really cool announcements about that shortly), he suggested a good term to illustrate a vision I share of the relationship between cloud and edge computing: continuum.
+While working with Eduardo Quiñones, Senior Researcher at Barcelona Supercomputing Center on preparations for the H2020 project ELASTIC, he suggested a good term to illustrate a vision I have of the relationship between cloud and edge computing: continuum.

 Handling the IoT Data Explosion